couchbaselabs/Linq2Couchbase/docs/joins.md

 ## ANSI Joins

-Beginning with Couchbase Server 5.5, N1QL supports full ANSI joins.
+Beginning with Couchbase Server 5.5, SQL++ supports full ANSI joins.
 It is possible to join against any properties on either side, without using N1QlFunctions.Key.
 It is necessary, however, to ensure there is an index which can be used to lookup the properties on the right-hand side.

 ```cs
 var context = new BucketContext(bucket);